syndesisio/syndesis/app/ui-react/README.md

 The `toTestId` utilitity function, which is found in the `testIdGenerator.ts` file in the `utils` folder of the `@syndesis/ui` package, should be used to generate **all** test identifiers.
 This function ensures the identifier is formatted correctly and only contains valid characters.
 It also provides a way to separate segments of the identifier if segments are desired.

-The `toTestId` function accepts one or more strings and inserts 2 dash (`-`) characters between them.
+The `toTestId` function accepts one or more strings and inserts a dash (`-`) character between them.
 It is recommended to have the first string be the name of the component.
 Here is an example of how to use the `toTestId` function:

 ```tsx
 export class ExtensionListItem extends React.Component<